SEX CRIMES |

 Reckless driving is a Class A misdemeanor crime.
 Like all crimes, it carries the possibility of jail time; however, often little or no jail is imposed upon conviction.
 Conviction of reckless driving does come with a mandatory license suspension of at least 90 days (a longer suspension (either one year or three years) is imposed if you have a previous reckless driving conviction within the last five years).

 Careless driving is a violation with a maximum penalty that usually amounts to a fine of a few hundred dollars.
 However, if the court determines that the commission of the offense contributed to the serious physical injury or death of a vulnerable person on a public way, the court can impose substantial additional penalties.
+Rarely, a careless driving conviction will result in a one year license suspension.
+Usually, no suspension results from a conviction.

 What about the crime of hit and run?